 - Use this command to group VLANs into spanning tree instances.
 MSTP generates a unique spanning tree for each instance.
 This provides multiple pathways across the network, thereby balancing the traffic load, preventing wide-scale disruption when a bridge node in a single instance fails, and allowing for faster convergence of a new topology for the failed instance. - By default all VLANs are assigned to the Internal Spanning Tree (MSTI 0) that connects all bridges and LANs within the MST region.
 This switch supports up to 64 instances.
 You should try to group VLANs which cover the same general area of your network.
-However, remember that you must configure all bridges within the same MSTI Region (page 431) with the same set of instances, and the same instance (on each bridge) with the same set of VLANs.
+However, remember that you must configure all bridges within the same MSTI Region (page 506) with the same set of instances, and the same instance (on each bridge) with the same set of VLANs.
 Also, note that RSTP treats each MSTI region as a single node, connecting all regions to the Common Spanning Tree.

-'''

-Console(config-mstp)#mst 1 vlan 2-5
+Console(config-mstp)#mst 1 vlan 2-5 Console(config-mstp)#

-Console(config-mstp)#

-'''

 name This command configures the name for the multiple spanning tree region in which this switch is located.
-Use the no form to clear the name.
+Use the no form of the command to set the name to the default name.